-Domitor, the International Society for the Study of Early Cinema, is an association for people interested in cinema from its beginnings to 1915.
+Domitor, the International Society for the Study of Early Cinema, is an association for people interested in cinema from its emergence to its institutionalization around 1915.
 The organization strives to explore new methods of historical research and understanding by promoting the international exchange of information, documents, and ideas.
 Recognizing that the work of the world’s film archives has made accessible a growing body of early films and research materials pertaining to early cinema, Domitor also seeks to promote close relationships between scholars and archivists.
 Domitor is not an acronym: it revives the name that the father of the Lumière brothers once proposed for their projector of motion pictures.

 Domitor was launched in October 1985 in Pordenone, Italy, during the silent film festival “Le Giornate del Cinema Muto” by its five founding members: Stephen Bottomore of the United Kingdom, Paolo Cherchi Usai of Italy, André Gaudreault of Canada, Tom Gunning of the United States, and Emmanuelle Toulet of France.
 Domitor’s annual General Assembly is now held at the Pordenone festival every October.